keirarichards/DHML/readings&notes.md

 ### Week  2:

-[Time aware language models as temporal knowledge bases](https://arxiv.org/abs/2106.15110) -CUSTOMNEWS, “webdocuments” determined to be news with date stamps.
+[Time aware language models as temporal knowledge bases](https://arxiv.org/abs/2106.15110)
+- CUSTOMNEWS, “webdocuments” determined to be news with date stamps.
 Used to train a time aware model.
 I feel such a model may be used to look  at change over time, very useful for historical study

 [Leveraging alignment between machine learning and intersectionality](https://www.sciencedirect.com/science/article/abs/pii/S0304422X21000115)
--used word embedding of narratives from the us south to map relative positions of the writer in social institutions -word embedding can reveal cultural associations -addresses the bias inherent in the corpus of documents -first truly DH project ive come across focusing on machine learning **reference for creating my project**
+- used word embedding of narratives from the us south to map relative positions of the writer in social institutions
+- word embedding can reveal cultural associations
+- addresses the bias inherent in the corpus of documents
+- first truly DH project ive come across focusing on machine learning
+- **reference for creating my project**

 Readings:
 - [Poems with pattern and VADER](https://scholarslab.lib.virginia.edu/blog/poems-with-pattern-and-vader-part-1-quincy-troupe/)